 These lines are tangents to circle 'C', and the angle

 betwen them is exactly 36 degrees.

-They form two more arms of our 5-pointed star.
+They represent two more sides of the star.

 of the regular 5-pointed star _ steps 11,12,13:

 The points 1 and 2 are there from the

 be seen that a circle from the point C, through 1 and 2, shall

 For the final two steps, draw lines from 3 and 4 through C to